hkdeven/SMS-to-Google-Sheets/README.md

 	![Click Send Form](http://i.imgur.com/wYmlbgJ.png)

-7. A dialog window will open.
-Copy the "Link to Share" URL from that window:
+7. Convert to old Google Forms, go to File => Add Collaborators, edit collaborator link by replacing "/edit?usp=sharing" with "/viewform" and Copy it.

 	![Copy the Form URL](http://i.imgur.com/VHogL7T.png)

-8. Open [SMS 2 Sheets](http://SMS 2 Sheets.azurewebsites.net) in a new window.

-9. Paste that URL you copied in step 7 into the box on SMS 2 Sheets, then click the "Submit" button.
+8. Open [TwilioSheet](http://twiliosheet.azurewebsites.net/) in a new window and paste that URL from step 7 into the box on TwilioSheet, then click the "Submit" button.

-10. You should get a response from the site saying "It worked!"
+9. You should get a response from the site saying "It worked!"

-11. <a name="copy"></a>Copy that URL:
+10. <a name="copy"></a>Copy that URL:

     ![](http://i.imgur.com/9CPWdQe.png)